Discrete-Time Quantum Walks and Graph Structures: Traces and Total Entropies

 For each graph, we enumerate all the rotation systems, and investigate the associated arc-reversal walks.
 Since these graphs are all cubic, the following circulant with simple eigenvalues is a candidate for the coin:

 We then compute the average mixing matrix and its trace for each rotation system.

 There are $2^n$ rotation systems for a cubic graph on $n$ vertices.
 The following table provides the number of rotation systems with the same genus and the same trace.
 For cubic graphs that do not have a name, we put their graph6 strings.
 It appears that, for the same graph, embeddings on higher-genus surfaces give lower traces.
-We omit the data for cubic graphs on 12 vertices.
-The same pattern is found with only few exceptions.

-We also compute the total entropies and present some data in the following table.
-The total entropy seems to distinguish different embeddings, and for most of the time it increases as the genus increases.
+Although there are $2^n$ rotation systems in total, many of them are equivalent, in the sense that there is an isomorphism between the associated gem that preserves each edge coloring.
+As indicated by the following table, the total entropy seems to distinguish non-equivalent embeddings, and for most of the time it increases as the genus increases.